-A new meteorological station was installed in August 2016 which is used by both the Karuah Quarry and Karuah East Quarry.
-The location of the station is shown in Appendix 4.
-Table 13 presents a summary of the meteorological data collected by HQPL during the AEMR reporting period.
+A new meteorological station was installed in August 2016 which is used by both the Karuah Quarry and Karuah East Quarry with the station located near the weighbridge.
+Table 14 presents a summary of the meteorological data collected by HQPL during the AEMR reporting period.